shirazkn/shirazkn.github.io/content/posts/language_and_logic1.md

 sidebar box
 -->

-This post concerns the question of <span class=accented>whether spoken and written languages like English could be 'logical' by design, and why they aren't</span>.
-I will break this discussion up into two posts.
+This post discusses the question of <span class=accented>whether spoken and written languages like English could be 'logical' by design, and why they aren't</span>.
+I will break this topic up into two posts.
 The first one (this post) does not require a mathematical background whatsoever, whereas the second touches on the concepts of axioms, theorems and proofs.
 Both parts are somewhat self-contained, so you can [skip to the next post](/posts/language_and_logic2) if you'd like.

 ### Fallacies

-The word <span class=accented>logic</span>, as it is used in everyday parlance, refers to informal logic (as opposed to formal logic, which is instead a rigorous mathematical construct; we will look at formal logic in the sequel).
+The word *logic*, as it is used in everyday parlance, refers to informal logic (as opposed to formal logic, which is instead a rigorous mathematical construct; we will look at formal logic in the sequel).
 You've probably come across logical fallacies such as the [false dilemma](https://en.m.wikipedia.org/wiki/False_dilemma), which goes something like this:
 <p class=equation-like>
 <span class=print><b>Person 1:</b> Women and trans people are in need of better mental health infrastructure.<br>